FX and New York Times partner for new series 'The Weekly'

 The Times has been working on "The Weekly" and shopping it to networks for the last few months.

-"We're hoping" the untitled series "becomes a showcase for the most ambitious visual journalism of The Times," Sam Dolnick, the assistant managing editor who is overseeing the Times' new digital initiatives, told CNNMoney earlier this year.
+"We're hoping" the series "becomes a showcase for the most ambitious visual journalism of The Times," Sam Dolnick, the assistant managing editor who is overseeing the Times' new digital initiatives, told CNNMoney earlier this year.

 Related: The New York Times makes plans for weekly TV program